jarv/one-post-a-year/README.md

-# One post per year
+# One post a year

 The one-post-per-year theme is an extremely lightweight theme for [Hugo](https://gohugo.io).
 It's built with simplicity and speed in mind.